ipspace/netlab/docs/module/routing.md

 Address pools, named prefixes, and prefix filter entries can contain IPv4 and IPv6 prefixes.
 Meanwhile, most network operating systems use different configuration objects to match IPv4 and IPv6 prefixes.

 _netlab_ generates separate per-address-family *prefix lists* for every prefix filter configured on a network device.
+The address family is appended to the prefix list name to deal with devices that cannot use the same names for IPv4 and IPv6 prefix lists.

 To avoid route map inconsistencies, a prefix list that contains no usable entries (for example, an IPv6 prefix list generated from a prefix filter that matches only IPv4 prefixes) has a single *deny everything* condition.

 Let's assume we're using the following prefix filters: